Germany: AfD leaders pick Weidel for chancellor candidate – DW – 09/27/2024

 Who is Alice Weidel?

-Weidel, 45, has been co-leader of the AfD since 2019, and earlier this year her party colleagues voted 79.8% in favor of her staying in the role.
+Weidel, an economist, has been co-leader of the AfD since 2019.
+Earlier this year, her party colleagues voted 79.8% in favor of her staying in the role.

 Born in the western German city of Gütersloh, Weidel has been a member of the far-right party since 2013 and a member of the executive committee since 2015.
 She became a member of the Bundestag after the 2017 federal election.